jchoker/jchoker.github.io/index.md

 use-site-title: false
 ---

 Hello and welcome to my blog!
-I’m Jalal Choker, a software engineer with 15+ years of programming experience.
+I’m Jalal Choker, a software engineer and a computer scientist.

 I’ve learned a lot over the years about programming, systems, languages, software design and algorithms.